About Eastern Palliative Care

 EPC is the largest single provider of community based palliative care services in Victoria.
 EPC services are provided in the Local Government Areas of Boroondarra, Manningham, Maroondah, Monash, Whitehorse, Knox and Yarra Ranges.
 EPC has developed formal relationships with a number of community and health care providers.
 In particular, is the relationship with Bolton Clarke which has led to a formal shared care agreement for the region.
 The aim is to better co-ordinate care and deliver the highest level of service to enable clients to remain at home for longer and have choice about where they die.
 Doctors and nurses with specialist training in palliative care, social workers, pastoral care workers, allied health therapists and volunteers are all involved in delivering high quality outcomes to clients and their families.

 Programs include a coordinated Allied HealthTherapies Program incorporating massage and music therapy; Grief and Bereavement Services (group programs for adults and children); and Palliative Care Volunteers.
 Funding for EPC is provided through State Government, community fundraising, donations, grants and bequests.

-- Compassion – includes sympathy for others in their suffering, listening, accepting and actively responding to their needs
+Empathy for others in their end of life experience by listening, accepting and actively responding to their needs

-- Dignity – upholding the unique personality, situation and choices of others, valuing their lives in the face of death, and respecting their rights
+Upholding the unique personality, situation and choices of people, valuing their lives in the face of death, and respecting their rights